KarKLi/protobuf-golang-codec/README.md

 func main() {
   var wireData []byte
-  // fill data into wireData variable... msg, err := DecodeBinaryData(wireData) if err != nil {
+  // fill data into wireData variable... msg, err := Decode(wireData) if err != nil {
     // err handle
   }
   for tag, v := range msg {
-    // and you can use ParseXXX to decode real data
+    // and you can use DecodeXXX to decode real data
     // for example, tag == 1's type is map<int32,string>.
     if tag == 1 {
-      mapElems, err := v.ParseMap()
+      mapElems, err := v.DecodeMap()
       if err != nil {
         // error handle
       }